-Your Cloud Environment comes with Persistent Disk (PD) storage by default that stores files in your Cloud Environment even after you delete the VM or cluster.
-The PD can be kept when you delete your Cloud Environment, and reattached to a newly created VM.
+Your Cloud Environment comes with Persistent Disk (PD) storage by default, that stores files in your Cloud Environment even after you delete the VM or cluster.
+The PD can be kept when you delete your Cloud Environment, and can be reattached to a newly created VM.

-The persistent disk as storage lets you keep the packages your notebook code is built upon, input files necessary for your analysis, and generated outputs - without having to move anything to permanent cloud storage.
+The persistent disk as storage lets you keep your notebook code packages, input files necessary for analysis, and generated outputs - without having to move anything to permanent cloud storage.

-Data in PD is not available outside the user's Cloud EnvironmentNote that because the PD is not accessible from outside the Cloud Environment, data generated in a notebook cannot be used as input for a workflow analysis, and it is not accessible by other collaborators using a shared workspace.
+Data in PD is not available outside the user's Cloud Environment.
+Note: Because the PD is not accessible from outside the Cloud Environment, data generated in a notebook cannot be used as input for a workflow analysis, and it is not accessible by other collaborators using a shared workspace.